BetaZero: Belief-State Planning for Long-Horizon POMDPs using Learned Approximations: Problem Formulation

-where $Q(s,a)$ is the $Q$-value estimate for state-action pair $(s,a)$, the visit count for that state-action pair is $N(s,a)$, the total visit count is $N(s) = \sum_a N(s,a)$ for the children $a \in A(s)$, and $c \ge 0$ is an exploration constant. \citeauthor{rosin2011multi} introduced the \textit{upper-confidence tree with predictor} algorithm (PUCT), modified by \citeauthor{silver2017mastering}, where a predictor $P(s,a)$ guides the exploration towards promising branches and selects an action that maximizes
+\begin{enumerate} \item \textbf{Selection.}\quad During \textit{selection}, an action is selected from the children of a state node based on criteria that balances exploration and exploitation.
+The \textit{upper-confidence tree} algorithm (UCT) \citep{kocsis2006bandit} is a common criterion that selects an action that maximizes the upper-confidence bound $Q(s, a) + c\sqrt{\log N(s)/N(s,a)}$ where $Q(s,a)$ is the $Q$-value estimate for state-action pair $(s,a)$ with a visit count of $N(s,a)$, the total visit count of $N(s) = \sum_a N(s,a)$ for the children ${a \in A(s)}$, and $c$ is an exploration constant. \citet{rosin2011multi} introduced the \textit{UCT with predictor} algorithm (PUCT), modified by \citet{silver2017mastering}, where a predictor $P(s,a)$ guides the exploration towards promising branches and selects an action according to the following:

-When dealing with a small discrete action space, the selection step often first branches on all actions and then selects based on some criterion; as is the case for AlphaZero that first expands on all legal moves \cite{silver2016mastering, silver2018general}.
-For large or continuous action spaces, algorithms attempt to balance branching and selection.

 \item \textbf{Expansion.}\quad In the \textit{expansion} step, the selected action is taken in simulation and the transition model $T(s' \mid s, a)$ is sampled to determine the next state $s'$.
 When the transitions are deterministic, the child node is always a single state.
-If the transition dynamics are stochastic, techniques to balance the branching factor such as progressive widening \cite{couetoux2011continuous} and state abstraction refinement \cite{sokota2021monte} have been proposed.
+If the transition dynamics are stochastic, techniques to balance the branching factor such as progressive widening \citep{couetoux2011continuous} and state abstraction refinement \citep{sokota2021monte} have been proposed.

-\item \textbf{Rollout/Simulation.}\quad In the \textit{rollout} step, also called the \textit{simulation} step due to recursively simulating the MCTS tree expansion, the value is estimated through the execution of a rollout policy until termination or using heuristics to approximate the value function from the given state $s'$. \citeauthor{silver2017mastering} replace the expensive rollouts done by AlphaGo with a value network lookup in AlphaGo Zero and AlphaZero \cite{silver2016mastering, silver2017mastering, silver2018general}.
+\item \textbf{Rollout/Simulation.}\quad In the \textit{rollout} step, also called the \textit{simulation} step due to recursively simulating the MCTS tree expansion, the value is estimated through the execution of a rollout policy until termination or using heuristics to approximate the value function from the given state $s'$.
+Expensive rollouts done by AlphaGo were replaced with a value network lookup in AlphaGo Zero and AlphaZero \citep{silver2016mastering, silver2017mastering, silver2018general}.

 \item \textbf{Backpropagation.}\quad Finally, during the \textit{backpropagation} step, the $Q$-value estimate from the rollout is propagated up the path in the tree as a running average. \end{enumerate}